-Confidential Embargoed CDEC Recommendations are distributed to the manufacturer and drug plans 8-10 business days following the CDEC meeting.
-For the 10 business day embargo period following distribution, the CDEC recommendation is limited to the manufacturer and the drug plans.
-The intent of the embargo period is to allow time for the manufacturer and CDR-participating jurisdictions to consider the embargoed CDEC recommendation before it is made public.
-During the embargo period, the following may occur with respect to the embargoed CDEC recommendation: the drug plans may submit a request for clarification, and/or the manufacturer may make a request for reconsideration or file a resubmission based on a reduced price.
+Confidential embargoed CDEC recommendations are distributed to the sponsor and drug plans 8-10 business days following the CDEC meeting.
+For the 10 business day embargo period following distribution, the CDEC recommendation is limited to the sponsor and the drug plans.
+The intent of the embargo period is to allow time for the sponsor and CDR-participating jurisdictions to consider the embargoed CDEC recommendation before it is made public.
+During the embargo period, the following may occur with respect to the embargoed CDEC recommendation: the drug plans may submit a request for clarification, and/or the sponsor may make a request for reconsideration or file a resubmission based on a reduced price.

 5.3 CDEC Final Recommendation

-When a CDEC Final Recommendation is issued, CADTH sends the recommendation to the drug plans and the manufacturer, and posts a copy on cadth.ca.
+When a CDEC final recommendation is issued, CADTH sends the recommendation to the drug plans and the sponsor, and posts a copy on cadth.ca.
 CDEC recommendations are non-binding to the drug plans.
-Each drug plan makes its own drug-listing decisions based on the CDEC Final Recommendation in addition to other factors, including the plan's mandate, priorities, and resources.
+Each drug plan makes its own drug-listing decisions based on the CDEC final recommendation in addition to other factors, including the plan's mandate, priorities, and resources.